gianpaj/hacktv/README.md

 _Only tested on macOS_

-### Change channels and sub-reddits
+### How to change channels and sub-reddits

-We're now using Google Firebase Remote config to update the list of channels and subreddits.
+We're using Google Firebase Remote Config to update the list of channels and subreddits.

 See `entries.js` for the structure of the JSON string.